Salud

 Can sperm be frozen for the future?

-How long does sperm take to mature?
+How long does it take to improve sperm quality?